erszcz/msc-thesis/dfly-multiboot.md

 > the memory layout of the output file.
 > Most linker scripts do nothing more than this.

-Again @chamberlain-taylor2003 also disclose the language that GNU `ld` accepts:
+Again @chamberlain-taylor2003 also inform what language GNU `ld` accepts:

 > `ld` accepts Linker Command Language files written in a superset
 > of AT&T’s Link Editor Command Language syntax,